The Grand Teton's Upper Exum Climbing Route

 Wind Tunnel Gully above the chockstone problems

-Ascend the drainage and climb out of the Wind Tunnel to an open ledgy area.
+Ascend the drainage and climb out of the Wind Tunnel Gully to an open ledgy area.
 It's where the gully ends and the ridgeline rises out of it.
 From there you can assess various options.

 Most climbers simply head for the right-facing Jern Dihedral near the very top-center of the above image to gain the Friction Pitch.
 We will look at several variations first.